ntiger1024/easy-android-pwn/README.md

 This project is based on [easy-linux-pwn](https://github.com/xairy/easy-linux-pwn).

-Those tasks in the origin project can't be solved on the newer android platforms(for example, 9.0) because thare are some differences between android and traditional linux distributions:
+Those tasks in the origin project can't be solved on newer android platforms(for example, 9.0).
+Thare are some differences between android and other linux distributions:

 1. Android randomizes addresses of dynamic libraries even if ASLR is disabled
 2. Android-NDK forces '-z noexecstack' option when build executables